Marcos Jr. won Philippine presidency, unofficial count shows | Politics

 - Philippines

-The namesake son of late Philippine dictator Ferdinand Marcos appeared to have been elected Philippine president by a landslide in an astonishing reversal of the 1986 "People Power" pro-democracy revolt that booted his father into global infamy.
-Marcos Jr. had more than 30.5 million votes in the unofficial results with more than 96 percent of the votes tabulated overnight after Monday's election.
-His nearest challenger, Vice President Leni Robredo, a champion of human rights and reforms, had 14.5 million, and boxing great Manny Pacquiao appeared to have the third-highest total with 3.5 million.
-His running mate, Sara Duterte, the daughter of the outgoing leader and mayor of southern Davao city, had a formidable lead in the vice presidential race, which is separate from the presidential race.
+The namesake son of late Philippine dictator Ferdinand Marcos appeared to have been elected Philippine president by a landslide in an astonishing reversal of the 1986 "People Power" pro-democracy revolt that ousted his father.
+Marcos Jr. had more than 30.8 million votes in the unofficial results with more than 97% of the votes tabulated as of Tuesday afternoon.
+His nearest challenger, Vice President Leni Robredo, a champion of human rights, had 14.7 million votes in Monday's election, and boxing great Manny Pacquiao appeared to have the third-highest total with 3.5 million.
+His running mate, Sara Duterte, the daughter of the outgoing leader and mayor of southern Davao city, had a formidable lead in the separate vice presidential race.

+The alliance of the scions of two authoritarian leaders combined the voting power of their families' political strongholds in the north and south but compounded the worries of human rights activists.
+Dozens of anti-Marcos protesters rallied at the Commission on Elections, blaming the agency for the breakdown of vote-counting machines and other issues that prevented people from casting their votes.
+Elections officials said the impact of the malfunctioning machines was minimal.

+A group of activists, who suffered under the dictatorship said it was enraged by Marcos's apparent victory and would oppose it.

 Marcos Jr. has not claimed victory but thanked his supporters in a late-night "address to the nation" video, where he urged them to stay vigilant until the vote count is completed.